earthly/earthly/CONTRIBUTING.md

 Earthly is built against a fork of [buildkit](https://github.com/earthly/buildkit) and [fsutils](https://github.com/earthly/fsutils).
-For contributions that require updates to these forks, a PR must be opened in in the earthly-fork of the repository, and a corresponding PR should be opened in the earthly repository which references the branch that is being contributed.
+For contributions that require updates to these forks, a PR must be opened in in the earthly-fork of the repository, and a corresponding PR should be opened in the earthly repository.
+Both PR's should reference eachother through a link in the comments or description.
 This is required to show that earthly's tests will continue to pass with the changes to buildkit or fsutils.
+Note that commits should be manually squashed before merging the PR.

 To update earthly's reference to buildkit, you may run `earthly +update-buildkit --BUILDKIT_GIT_ORG=<git-user-or-org> --BUILDKIT_GIT_SHA=<40-char-git-reference-here>`.

 Updates to fsutils must first be vendored into buildkit, then updated under `go.mod`; additional docs and scripts exist in the buildkit repo.

-Note that for record-keeping purposes, contributors are encouraged to manually sqaush their commits before merging a PR on our buildkit fork, as well as leave a comment showing a corresponding PR in `earthly/earthly` using that buildkit version with passing test cases.

 ## Gotchas